 Pumpkin Patch and Spooky Trail

-High Lodge Farm’s bewitching Spooky Trail and Pumpkin Patch will be back in October half-term 2025!
+High Lodge Farm’s best-selling Spooky Trail and Pumpkin Patch adventure is back this October half-term!

 Spooky Trail

-Warty ones, wrinkly ones, white ones, we will have thousands of pumpkins of all shapes and sizes ready to pick at our pop-up PYO pumpkin patch.
-Perfect for carving lanterns or cooking up something tasty, we will have squashes for every occasion.
+Warty ones, wrinkly ones, white ones, we will have thousands of pumpkins of all shapes and sizes ready to pick at our pumpkin patch.
 Sledges, wheelbarrows and baby barrows at the ready!
+Don’t forget to enjoy our spooky photo opportunities and pose next to the giant spider - he’s very friendly.

 Tasty treats